 root user, or via

-/etc/subgid files form part of the system configuration, and are
+files form part of the system configuration and are security sensitive.

-If you deploy Singularity to a cluster you will need to make
+If you deploy Apptainer to a cluster you will need to make

 arrangements to synchronize

 mapping files to all nodes.

 At this time, the glibc name service switch functionality does not support subuid or subgid mappings, so they cannot be defined in a central directory such as LDAP.